Skip to content

 Karada hineri.

-Rotate the body.
+Twist the body.

 Mune tsukete.

-Bring the chest toward the leg.
+Bring the chest to the leg.

 Ichi, ni, san, shi, go, roku, shichi, hachi, kyū, jū.